Manitoba–Minnesota Transmission Project

-The proposed Manitoba–Minnesota Transmission Project will strengthen the overall reliability of Manitoba's electricity supply, allow Manitoba Hydro to fulfill current export sales agreements, and increase access to markets in the United States, supporting the export sales that keep rates lower for Manitobans.
+The proposed Manitoba–Minnesota Transmission Project will strengthen the overall reliability of Manitoba’s electricity supply, allow Manitoba Hydro to fulfill current export sales agreements, and increase access to markets in the United States, supporting the export sales that keep rates lower for Manitobans.
+Manitoba Hydro requires federal and provincial approval of the project.
 Sign up for email notifications.

 The project will double our ability to import electricity from the United States, helping to ensure a reliable supply of energy is available to our customers in the event of emergencies such as prolonged droughts or unforeseen equipment failures.